-During The Golden Age, Palm Springs was where the Hollywood elite went to get away; it’s only a two-hour drive from Los Angeles.
+During The Golden Age, Palm Springs was where the Hollywood elite went to get away.
 Now, the gays go there—in force.

 This is truly a desert paradise, and a playground all the same.
 In the summer, many people go there simply to spend their days lounging by pools and looking up at the sky.
 With perhaps the most clothing-optional resorts in the world (more than 20 of them gay), accordingly, people end up checking out their neighbors as much as anything in the distance.
 (Pro tip: bring plenty of sunscreen, as sunburned private areas will ruin your vacation.)

 On this trip, we stayed at the Triangle Inn.
 The Inn houses 8 suites, each fully equipped with comfortable furniture and fully-equipped kitchens or kitchenettes.
 The private compound is clothing optional throughout and includes lush gardens, two sundecks, a swimming pool, in-ground Jacuzzi, outdoor shower and an outdoor misting system.
 And get this, your stay includes a continental breakfast patio-side.
 Be careful or you may never make it off the resort.

 For more adventurous activities—at least ones that don’t require a safe word—Palm Springs boasts a wide selection of things to do in and around the area.